Fusion1013/AvasarVault/Building Avasar/Major Locations/Elisus/Saxum Sovereignty/People/Master Illius Mornath.md

 description: A member of the Saxum Triumvirate for 10 years before resigning after a disagreement with the other members.
 ---
 ## Overview
-Served for 10 years before resigning after a disagreement with the other members.
+Served on [[The Saxum Triumvirate]] for 10 years before resigning after a disagreement with the other members.
 ## Appearance